 The range and flexibility of our Masters courses means that you can focus on a variety of different areas, and our small group teaching and one-to-one supervision ensure you'll have all the support you need.

-With the exception of MA Theatre and Global Development, all of our Masters courses can be studied part-time.
+All of our Masters courses can be studied part-time.
 This option extends the length of the course to two years, and may affect which optional modules you can take.

 - MA English Literature